 This could be nice when done, but a non-original engine could bring its value down.

 You better have some fabrication skills to finish and maintain this one.
 I imagine you’d deal with gremlins of some sort basically forever, and who knows if the combo would go straight under power or handle well in the twisties…then, of course you’ll eventually need to stop straight as well.
-There are lots of proven component options for getting e-bodies to work well, but I’ll wager none of them will apply to a Colorado frame.
+There are lots of proven component options for getting e-bodies to work well, but I’ll wager none of them will apply to a Colorado chassis.